hipstas/ava_docs/docs/Transcription.md

 parent: Teaching with AVAnnotate
 nav_order: 5
 ---

+# Transcription Conventions
+[SUNY – The Walking Around Project Transcription Guidelines ](http://www.psychology.sunysb.edu/sbrennan-/wacpublic/Transcription%20Guidelines.pdf)Explains how to work with recordings via Audacity, including steps and photos.
+There are transcription guidelines that explain how to structure speech and how to transcribe and spell fillers, noises, interjections, and partial words.
+It explains how to name and save the file for future access.
+<br><br>
+[PAC Programme – Phonology of Contemporary English ](https://www.pacprogramme.net/Transcription-conventions)Lists transcription conventions similar to a style guide.
+These conventions seek to develop uniform transcriptions for researchers so to better compare data.
+This includes punctuation, overlapping turns, repetition, and other features of spoken English and spelling.
+<br><br>
+[Smithsonian – Transcribing Audio Collections Instructions ](https://transcription.si.edu/audioinstructions)Best for navigating transcription within collections.
+Offers video tutorials on inserting timestamps and getting started with TC sound projects.
+Includes information on speaker sounds, background noise, interruptions, and unknowns.
+There is instructions for navigating the collections held at the Smithsonian
+<br><br>

+---

 # General Resources
 [University of Michigan – Audio Transcription Resources](https://guides.lib.umich.edu/c.php?g=839924&p=6982326) Includes guidelines alongside a comparative table of audio transcription services, broken down by accuracy, ease of use, cost, response time, editing time, and other notes.
 Includes step-by-step how to use each service.
 The services use AI or human transcription.